 After typing the Excel formula, hit Enter.
 Then press F9 to update the spreadsheet-the number 30,000 for 2021, Sep, Forecast will appear in red, as in the following image.

-Important: As the word "embed" suggests, the Excel function will remain if you clear the data for that Member (in this case, Sale of Goods).
+Important: The Excel function will remain if you clear the data for that Member (in this case, Sale of Goods).
 In order to remove the Excel function in that cell, you must delete it.